 But first I made my driving licence at 17 and got an Opel Kadett C from my parents.
 At 18, I started earning my own money and at 19 I moved into my first own flat.
 After completing an apprenticeship, I worked in a permanent job for a few years before I decided to go to university.
 At the same time, I did an apprenticeship as a group fitness trainer.
 I learned to understand the anatomy of the body, how to structure choreographies and adapt them to the fitness level and needs of different target groups, and how to motivate humans in groups.
 This is how a long-time fitness client eventually became a successful instructor in various fitness facilities in Berlin.
 It was my first self-employment in the prevention, fitness and health market.

 As part of my personal development, I started mindfulness training according to Kabat-Zinn in the early 2000s, discovered Buddhism and meditation for myself and learned to play golf.
 All this not only trained my mental fitness and health, but also promoted my entry into the international wellness and tourism market.
 In 2003, for example - in the middle of the Iraq crisis - I took on the role of European market coordinator for the renowned "Soma Bay" resort in Egypt.
 I accompanied the development of the golf and thalasso hotel "The Cascades" as a consultant and was responsible for increasing brand awareness and expanding the market presence of the resort in the areas of fitness, wellness and golf in Europe.

-In order to find explanations and solutions, I completed further training as a psychological counsellor and expanded my spiritual knowledge.
+In order to find explanations and solutions, I trained as a psychological counsellor and also expanded my spiritual knowledge.
 For example, I deepened my knowledge of Hinduism and Taoism.
 I also began to study the knowledge of ancient (high) cultures and indigenous peoples around the world.
-In 2008, I wrote my thesis as a psychological counsellor, first in general about the differences between different psychological schools and some shamanic resp. spiritual teachings.
+In 2008 I wrote my final thesis as a certified psychological counsellor on the differences between various psychological schools and some shamanic resp. spiritual teachings.

 "Diseases, crises, conflicts and wars cannot be controlled or fought in a sustainable way.
 But they can be transformed holistically.
 Into well-being, growth, prosperity and thus into securing competitiveness."

-I look forward to meeting you,
+I look forward to meeting you in 2024,